Products and Services

 Value to providers: Aids the provider during medication reconciliation and helps to prevent adverse drug interaction and overdose.

-HEALTHeLINK’s Population Health services includes the HIE’s robust clinical data set combined with regional payer data to provide a tool that can support health care organizations to manage Value Based Payment activities.
-This tool, HEALTHeOUTCOMES, powered by NextGen, provides patient attribution, common metric calculations to close gaps in care, risk scoring/stratification, condition specific registries, and both cost and utilization measures.
-The HEALTHeLINK Population Health team supports organizations with integration of this data in to effective practice workflow.
+HEALTHeLINK’s Population Health services includes the exchange’s robust clinical data set combined with regional payer data to provide a tool that can support health care organizations to manage value-based payment activities.
+This tool, HEALTHeOUTCOMES, provides patient attribution, common metric calculations to close gaps in care, risk scoring/stratification, condition specific registries, and both cost and utilization measures.
+The HEALTHeLINK Population Health team supports organizations with integration of this data into effective practice workflow.

 HEALTHeLINK Enhanced Services Brochure